Help if you're made redundant

 Find advice on notice periods, gardening leave and time off for job interviews.

-Your legal rights when facing redundancy – the Money Advice Service
+Your legal rights when facing redundancy – Money Helper

 Get information on what your employer is meant to do if they make you redundant.

 Redundancy procedures your employer must follow – Citizens Advice Scotland

 Get one-to-one advice from Partnership Action for Continuing Employment (PACE), a free redundancy support service from the Scottish Government.

 PACE – My World of Work